leej3/pandoc_resume/markdown/resume_John_Lee.md

 **Research Assistant:** 2009, National Center for Biological Sciences, Bangalore, India

-+  I wrote image-processing scripts in Matlab to categorize and quantify bacterial colonies according to size, color, and distance from biochemical signaling sources.
++  I wrote image-processing scripts in Matlab to automate the categorization/quantification of bacterial colonies according to size, color, and distance from biochemical signaling sources.

 Education
 ---------